-When I was a kid one of my “hobbies” was sticking my hand behind our old brown couch seat cushions and feeling around for some forgotten lost item that slipped down in the couch.
-The couch had been part of our family for years before I was born, and when I found something (mostly old Cracker Jack toys from years past) it gave me a thrill, like finding some lost family treasure.
+When I was a kid, one of my “hobbies” was sticking my hand behind our old brown couch seat cushions and feeling around for some forgotten, lost item that slipped down inside Cushion’s cracks.
+The couch had been part of our family for years before I was born, and when I found something (mostly old Cracker Jack toys from years past), it gave me a thrill, like finding some lost family treasure.

-Recently while looking though some old boxes of my parents, I happened upon an old enamel sign reading “Larry Nordquist, Proprietor”.
-My Grandpa Larry owned a service station during the 1940’s in Ojai CA, and his sign was in almost perfect condition.
+While looking through some old boxes of my parents, I happened upon an old enamel sign reading “Larry Nordquist, Proprietor.”
+My Grandpa Larry owned a service station during the 1940s in Ojai, CA, and his sign was in almost perfect condition.
 I felt that familiar feeling of excitement in finding a family treasure.

-Family timepieces (especially mechanical pocket and wrist watches) whether inherited or found by chance can also invoke that same special feeling.
-They connect us on a personal level to a time and person of the past.
-Even if we don’t have a family connection with the piece they can still fill us with wonder.
-Restoring them to working condition…bringing them back to life so they can be used again…..well that excites many of us.
+Family timepieces (especially mechanical pocket and wristwatches), whether inherited or found by chance, can also invoke that same special feeling.
+They connect us on a personal level to time and person of the past.
+Even if we don’t have a family connection with the piece, they can still fill us with wonder.
+Restoring it to working condition and bringing it back to life so they can be used again is exciting.

-I plan to use this blog to regularly offer articles and insights to those who share this interest, and will also serve as a natural extension to the ever growing repository of information found on TimePieceShoppe for owners of vintage and antique watches.
+I plan to use this blog to regularly offer articles and insights to those who share this interest and serve as a natural extension to the ever-growing repository of information found on TimePieceShoppe for owners of vintage and antique watches.

 Thanks for reading,